conradolandia/spyder-themeweaver/docs/THEME_GENERATOR.md

 - Colors with the same Delta E distance appear equally different to the human eye
 - Smooth color transitions that avoid "muddy" intermediate colors
 - Scientifically sound color palettes

+### Gamut Handling

+Not all LCH colors can be represented in the sRGB color space used by displays.
+The theme generator automatically:

+- Detects when colors fall outside the sRGB gamut
+- Adjusts colors to the nearest in-gamut equivalent
+- Preserves the perceptual qualities of the original color as much as possible

 ### Delta E Distance